 6 Big-Hearted Habits to Start Right Now

-Big-Hearted Families Book Club: We’ve made it even easier to transform family time into a fun, book-centered kindness practice.
-Each month, we send our subscribers a wonderful picture book, carefully crafted discussion questions, a kindness activity, and a recipe from The Kids Cook Monthly.
-Subscriptions make wonderful gifts.
+Transform family time into a fun, book-centered kindness practice with a wonderful picture book, carefully crafted discussion questions, a kindness activity, and a fun recipe.
+Find a collection of big-hearted books here.

 While occasional volunteer projects in the community are wonderfully rewarding, empowering our kids to be thoughtful and helpful each and every day will impact our communities for generations to come.